A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

 \textbf{Existing Methods to Measure the Impacts:} The key impact of extreme temperature on PLCC equipment is malfunction of the communication equipment.
-Generally the impact is expected to be temporary like increase in the noise levels, attenuation, however in some rare cases the damage could be permanent and may need replacement of equipment.
-Reference \cite{plcc_10} provides details of monitoring and measurement methods to identify malfunction of various subsystems in a PLCC system.
+Generally, the impact is expected to be temporary and includes increase in the noise levels and attenuation.
+However, in some rare cases, the damage could be permanent and require replacement of equipment.
+Reference \cite{plcc_10} provides details of monitoring and measurement methods to identify malfunctions of various subsystems in a PLCC system.

-\textbf{Existing Methods to Mitigate the Impacts:} The key failure mode of PLCC equipment is malfunction of equipment and using the monitoring methods \cite{plcc_10} can identify the faulty equipment.
+\textbf{Existing Methods to Mitigate the Impacts:} The key failure mode of PLCC equipment is malfunction of equipment, and using the monitoring methods \cite{plcc_10} can identify the faulty equipment.
 The mitigation methods could include having back-up communication methods for essential control applications in the power grid.